archusXIV/mpv-playlists-manager/README.md

 source ~/.config/mpm/themerc
 ```

-## Changelog: version 2.4-8
+## Changelog: version 2.4-9
+- Added embers theme for both main window and native mpv interface.
+- Simplified _ParallelDownloadCmd function even more to handle events more efficiently by sharing nested function between parallel and xargs.
 - Refactored _ParallelDownloadCmd by merging xargs commands
-- Refactored _IfWebmFiles function to be more concise.
-- Added _FzfLoadMultiplePlaylists function to play/download several playlists from our collection, but be aware that when using the downloading option, selected playlists are indeed physically removed as they are in single mode.

 ## Mpv interfaces
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.